-The City Plan interactive mapping tool allows you to view your property on a map to see the overlays and neighbourhood plans that apply to your site.
-The maps are colour and number coded to help you clearly identify the relevant zones and precincts within an area.
+The City Plan online mapping tool allows you to view your property on a map to see the overlays and neighbourhood plans that apply to your site.

 You can lodge your application by emailing firstname.lastname@example.org.
 You may wish to engage a consultant town planner, surveyor or other appropriately qualified professional to prepare the application for you.